mistifyio/lochness/cmd/waheela/README.md

 ### HTTP API Endpoints

     /guests
     	* GET  - Retrieve a list of guests
-    	* POST - Create a new guest
+    	* POST - Async - Create a new guest
     /guests/{guestID}
     	* GET    - Retrieve information about a guest
     	* PATCH  - Update information for a guest
-    	* DELETE - Delete a guest
+    	* DELETE - Async - Delete a guest

+The endpoints labeled Async run asynchronous actions, such as creating or deleting a guest.
+In such a case, the return status will be `HTTP/1.1 202 Accepted` and a header `X-Guest-Job-Id` will be included for status lookups.
+Endpoints not labeled as async, such as getting a guest or updating the guest information, will occur synchronously before the response is sent.

 ### Example Structs